o3de/o3de.org/content/docs/release-notes/2305-release-notes.md

 toc: true
 ---

+## Highlights for 23.05.0

+Here are some highlights of 23.05.0, followed by a detailed list of features broken down by SIG.

+1. New and Improved Authoring Experiences:
+Material Canvas is a new intuitive, easy to use, node based, visual scripting interface that allows users to create new, custom shaders and materials.
+It is built upon the combined foundations of script canvas and Material Editor that O3DE users are already familiar with.
+For more information, refer to [sig-graphics-audio#51](https://github.com/o3de/sig-graphics-audio/issues/51).
+O3DE now has a Material Pipeline, a layer of abstraction between lighting and materials which utilizes new builders and new features from the asset system to build unique shaders for each render pipeline.
+This provides modularity and extensibility to the Atom Renderer, allowing easier customization of the render pipeline.
+Physics & animations improvements including support for PhysX 5.1 and improvements in multiple PhysX authoring workflows.
+Users will notice an update to the Animation Editor experience, which is now more consistent with other O3DE tools.
+The Animation Asset Import process is now more robust and straightforward, and the Animation Editor AnimGraph now has a Performance Visualizer to help users profiling and optimizing their Animgraphs.
+Terrain System now provides users a paintbrush tool so they may paint inside the viewport to create or modify terrain.

+2. Multiplayer Sample Game: The repository O3DE-MultiplayerSample is home to O3DE’s newest project, a networked player vs. player vs. environment game supporting 1 to 15 players.
+In this sample, players compete for the highest score to win.
+Over a series of rounds, players race around the starbase to collect gems and rack up points.
+Each player is armed with a laser pistol and protected by a shield.
+Taking damage from laser blasts depletes the player's shield.
+When the shield is depleted, the player respawns at the cost of some of their collected gems.
+Do you risk it all to win?
+Players Read more at https://github.com/o3de/o3de-multiplayersample#readme

+3. New Asset Browser: O3DE now has a new Asset Browser Experience within the Editor that provides users with multiple layout options, file operations, an asset inspector panel, and other operations to manage their assets.

+4. Installation and Gem Improvements: Multiple versions of O3DE can now be installed on the same drive, and projects are aware of which O3DE version they were created in and last used with.
+In addition Gems creators can now specify compatible platforms, which can be filtered against in the gem catalog.

+5. Additional VR/XR support: Support for stereoscopic rendering (i.e VR support) via OpenXR within O3DE.

+## Features and bug fixes

-## sig-build
+### sig-build

 * Test Impact Analysis Framework rollout ([#10660](https://github.com/o3de/o3de/issues/10660))
 	* Test Impact Analysis Framework (TIAF) is a system that determines which tests need to run for every source change.
 The idea behind is to only run the tests that you need and that your change may impact.
 The system is now deployed for both Python and native C++ tests.
-Developers working on O3DE should on average see a reduction in the time they have to wait for their tests to run.
+Developers working on O3DE can see an average reduction in the time they have to wait for their tests to run.

-## sig-content
+### sig-content

 * Adds support for global python scripts per asset type to simply customizations in the scene pipeline.
 * A new Asset Browser experience has been prepared and turned on by default.
 The new Asset Browser experience includes three new layout modes (table view, thumbnail view, list view), file operations (add, delete, edit, rename, move), asset drag-and-drop support, URL bar for easy sharing and editing, breadcrumb and navigation bar, new detached Asset Browser inspector panel, filter options to hide unusable Editor or engine assets, and all new asset icons.